skoolkid/skoolkit/sphinx/source/man/trace.py.rst

 SYNOPSIS
 ========
-``trace.py`` [options] FILE [file.z80]
+``trace.py`` [options] FILE [OUTFILE]

 DESCRIPTION
 ===========
 ``trace.py`` simulates the execution of machine code in a 48K or 128K binary (raw memory) file or a SNA, SZX or Z80 snapshot.
 If FILE is '48' or '128', no snapshot is loaded, and the RAM is left blank (all zeroes).
-If 'file.z80' is given, a Z80 snapshot is written after execution has completed.
+If 'OUTFILE' is given, an SZX or Z80 snapshot is written after execution has completed.

 OPTIONS
 =======